SonReal: 2013–2016: "Everywhere We Go" and EPs

-2017 - 2018: One Long Dream, The X Factor & standalone singles
+2017–2018: One Long Dream and standalone singles

-In August 2017, SonReal released his first full length studio album entitled One Long Dream.
+In August 2017, SonReal released his first full-length studio album entitled One Long Dream.
 Producers on the project include Rahki (known for his work with Kendrick Lamar, Syd, and Mac Miller), Alex Lustig, and the legendary DJ Khalil.
 This release saw the subsequent music video releases for the singles "Repo Man", "Grammy Song (Live)", "Problems", and "Potential".
 SonReal made his debut international radio appearance on Sway's Universe in August 2017 to promote the release of his album, which also included a live on-air freestyle during Sway's iconic "5 Fingers of Death" segment.

-Following the release of this album SonReal released the song "My Friend" (produced by Kenneth “Babyface” Edmonds and Charlie Handsome) on November 2, 2017.
+Following the release of this album SonReal released the song "My Friend" (produced by Kenneth "Babyface" Edmonds and Charlie Handsome) on November 2, 2017.
 This song is a deeply personal and touching tribute to his late father Glenn Hoffman, who suffered a heart attack while SonReal was on tour in early 2016.
 A music video for My Friend was also released in November 2017.

-In April 2018, SonReal was announced as a judge on the fifth and final season of the Canadian version of The X Factor replacing Paula Abdul.
-He became the first and only rapper to join since the show's inception.
-SonReal mentored the Groups category on which his act, rap trio CZN, won.

 In July 2018, SonReal released the single "Have a Nice Day".
 The quirky music video for "Have a Nice Day" has since been nominated for a Juno Award for Video of the Year in 2019. along with a second nomination for a Prism Prize.
 The video was directed by Peter Huang and produced by Mad Ruk Entertainment, both of whom have been long time creative partners to SonReal.

-SonReal released two other singles with accompanying music videos in the latter half of 2018: "Last Year" and "No More".
-"No More" was released in partnership with Telus as part of their campaign to end Cyber Bullying.

-In 2020 SonReal was selected alongside Northcote, JJ Wilde and The OBGMs as one of four musical acts to be promoted by Collective Arts Brewing's Audio/Visual Lager, which publicizes independent musicians with special limited edition band-themed cans.

-2019: The Aaron LP

-In February 2019, he teased this upcoming album with the release of the lead single "Parachute".
-In typical SonReal style this single also saw the release of a unique music video.

-Tours & Live Appearances
+Tours and live appearances

 SonReal's live shows started coming together in 2008 when he met DJ Rich-A in Vancouver, BC.
 Together, the pair played live shows across Canada and the US.
 This would lay the groundwork for what would evolve into SonReal's live show as it is known today.